 Glycosylation is another approach shown to infer solubility to molecules by attached of a sugar group, which is subsequently metabolized without effect on the activity of the compound itself.

 Supplements or excipients may prove effective as well in solubilizing key extraction components, while allowing filtration and removal of background materials.
 As a typical process in the pharmaceutical development pipeline, such formulation research is likely a necessary step in bringing any new cannabis compound closer to clinical use.

 Increasing the bioavailability of bioactive compounds

 By increasing the solubility profile of a key molecule, compound, or formulation, the bioavailability profile also changes.
-Insoluble compounds present in consumables are absorbed by the gut at a delayed rate relative to other routes of entry.
+Insoluble compounds present in consumables are absorbed by the gut at a delayed rate and lower efficacy relative to other routes of entry.
 Increased solubility may enhance absorption, producing faster onset and more precise dosing parameters.

 Enhancing and modifying the structures of cannabis compounds

 Scientists, bioengineers, and industry groups have begun to engineer model organisms to synthesize cannabis compounds.
-Common yeast has been modified to produce THC from the sugar galactose, as well as CBD and other interesting albeit rarer cannabinoids.
+Common yeast has been modified to produce THC from the sugar galactose, as well as for production of CBD and other interesting albeit rarer cannabinoids.
 The theory is that large scale fermentation of these recombinant yeast will allow faster and simpler production of molecules and compounds.

 Taking a few steps further, the biosynthetic genes required for cannabinoid production in yeast can themselves be altered, theoretically yielding cannabinoids that don’t currently exist in nature.
 The production of an array of these unnatural cannabinoids, a feat not lost on readily available yeast production methods, may lead to the ability to screen compound libraries for therapeutic properties – those that might be expected and others that are completely novel.